How to Grow Big Gourmet Garlic!

 Tips for Northern Growers: Hardneck garlic does best in the North but needs to be protected against temperature extremes.
 Make sure to plant deep (5-6 inch deep hole) and mulch well with fluffy straw, compost or wood chips.
 Fluff up straw to make sure it doesn't make dense mats on the ground which can prevent garlic from emerging.
 Plant several weeks after the first killing frost (we plant near the end of October).

 You can grow all the hardneck varieties if they are protected during the winter.
 Thermadrone and other softnecks are the most ‘iffy’ in really cold climates.
 These varieties may have some cloves that don't survive the winter.
 We are noticing that Lorz Italian is a much more cold hardy softneck.

 Garlic yield can be reduced by over half due to weeds!
 When we first started raising garlic a small portion of the field got away from us and resulted in a weed tangle.
 Those were the smallest bulbs I have ever seen.
 I still keep a handful of those bulbs to remind myself that weeding pays.
 Mulching can help prevent weeds, too.

 7) Remove scapes or garlic false seedheads:

-Left: A field of scaping garlic.
+Picture: A field of scaping garlic.
 Hardneck garlic produces false seedheads called scapes.
 Scapes contain bulblets but not true seeds.
 You can plant the small bulblets but they will take 2-3 years to become full sized.

 Garlic produces a false seedhead called a scape on a long flower stalk.
 Scapes will develop into small bulblets.
 Cut off scapes when they first appear and curl.